The Poet in Me

 I have only just returned from a wonderful weekend in Holland at the Zuiderzee Museum in Enkhuisen.
 The Martime Festival was excellent with the best of Hollands Shanty Groups singing their hearts out and me the Lone Songwriter, not the Lone Ranger popping up to sing my songs.
 It was a great opportunity for me to sing Whitby Harbour with Kees Kwant’s excellent group “Nelson’s Blood” and also try out a new song written for the occaison called “Beside The Zuider Zee” I sang this with the ladies of the Lakeside Singers, video to follow.
 My thanks to everyone concerned for a wonderful weekend of music and friendship.

-15th April Black Swan Folk Club York With special guests Ramshackle and Nigel Waite
+2nd April Black Swan Folk Club York, with Ramshackle and Soundsphere

 6/7th June 2020 York Folk Weekend.